 We also lend our church to other churches who may need an additional venue to hold training and/or leadership days.

 We also host the World Day of Prayer in March, on alternate years.
 This is where women around the world hold thanksgiving services, in the style of the chosen country, beginning with that particular country, and lasting for 24hrs, finishing back in the country of origin.
 This is a well supported venue, attended by various denominations, who take an active part in the proceedings.
 It is not just for women and men are most welcome to join us.
-This year it will be hosted by Holy Trinity Church in Coxheath, on Friday March 6th at 7 pm.
-This year the programme has been devised by the Christian women of Zimbabwe.
+Last year it was hosted by Holy Trinity Church in Coxheath, on Friday March 6th at 7 pm.
+The programme was devised by the Christian women of Zimbabwe, and was well attended.
 Everyone welcome!

-This year on April 26th, we celebrate our 195th church Anniversary.
+Last year on April 26th, we celebrated our 195th church Anniversary.
 Having been built in 1825, our building has seen many changes locally, and also many changes in the numbers of worshippers, but there has always been a witness here, which we pray will continue for many years to come.

 This is good use of the premises, and we are open to applications to use our lovely old church for Christian worship.
 If you would like further information please contact us as listed on the following page.